From swimming with the largest fish in the ocean to star gazing with the Milky Way above, here is our list of the best things to do in Exmouth!

 Ever dreamed of flying?
 Birds Eye View in Exmouth is the only company in Australia that holds an Air Operators Certificate to spot whale sharks and humpback whales from a microlight.

-The company offers 30, 60 and 90-minute flights over Exmouth the surrounding area.
+The company offers 30, 60 and 90-minute flights over Exmouth and the surrounding area of the Coral Coast.

 The 30-minute flight only takes you over Exmouth town and Exmouth Gulf whereas the 60-minute flight takes you over the Cape Range Canyons before soaring over the Ningaloo Reef and the 90-minute flight combines it all.